HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 this week.

-3. Rans Gramiger told Council he felt Owl Creek would be developed with the rail, not
+3, Hans Gramiger told Council he felt Owl Creek would be developed with the rail, not

-necessarily with any other form of transportation~ Gramiger said he felt light rail is
+necessarily with any other form of transportation.
+Gramiger said he felt light rail is

-a tremendous growth generator, and the impact on Owl Creek will be great.
+gall a tremendous growth generator, and the impact on Owl Creek will be great.

-COUNCIh'ffiMUER COMMENTS
+COUNCIL.'•1EMBER COMMENTS

-1. Councilman Behrendt said the alleys are filthy and practically impassable in certain
+J. Councilman Behrendt said the alleys are filthy and practically impassable in certain

 places.
 The malls are still dirty.
 Councilman Behrendt said he would like to see an